RUCAIBox/RecBole/README.md

 ## License
 RecBole uses [MIT License](./LICENSE).
 All data and code in this project can only be used for academic purposes.

+## Acknowledgments

+This project was supported by National Natural Science Foundation of China (No. 61832017).